Table of Contents

 - Social security number or other tax identification number

-Sign in to your Amazon account for this.
+Step 3: Sign in to your Amazon account.
 It can be your buyers account, your sellers account, or a brand new account that you created specifically for Merch by Amazon.

 If you don’t have a company set up for Merch by Amazon (you probably don’t), then just use your first and last name.
 Make sure that all the details you put in here are your REAL contact information so that Merch knows you are filling these forms out honestly and will accept you to the program.